 'If you've never read a book about punk, this is the only one you'll ever need.'
-(Julie Burchill, New Statesman)
+New Statesman

 The image of Jordan in her white shards of beehive and Mondrian make-up is one of the most iconic in pop history.
 But nobody knows what was really going on behind those watchful eyes when Anarchy hit the UK.